 There’s nothing better than cozying up on a chilly winter night with a good, home-cooked meal.
 Enjoy the simple recipe of Cauliflower mac and cheese which can be a wholesome meal for the complete family.

-The designer of this castle is Imam Sultan bin Saif al Yarubi.
-Al Yarubi tribe is most famously known for removing the Portuguese from Oman.
+The designer of this castle was Imam Sultan bin Saif al Yarubi.
+Al Yarubi tribe was most famously known for removing the Portuguese from Oman.

 During the 6th century, Sur was an established center for trade with East Africa.
 In the 16th century, it was under Portuguese rule but was liberated by the Omani imam Nassir ibn Murshid and underwent an economic revival, as a trade center with India and East Africa.

 The village boasts amazing agricultural terraces, beautiful alleys, and old houses built on top of solid rocks.
 The combination of these elements gives a visitor to Misfat Al Abriyeen a dramatic image from the viewing platform, which is a short walk from the entrance to the village.

 In Oman, the peak time for the turtles’ migration is between April and August of every year.
 Approximately 20,000 turtles come to some of Oman’s beaches, especially the eastern ones, to lay 50,000 to 60,000 eggs.